 Loadrunner is not open source, and is owned the technology giant Hewlett Packard.
 Therefore, the code of the application is not available to users.
 However, since the application already offers many advanced and high-level testing features, it isn’t necessary to customize existing features.

-Loadrunner Features in Performance Testing
+Loadrunner Features in Performance and Load Testing

 HP Loadrunner has the following key features: